raspberrypilearning/boat-race/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/boat-race-scratch2).

+--- /no-print ---

 ## Introduction

 In this resource, you are going to learn how to make a racing game.
 The player uses the mouse to navigate a boat to an island without bumping into obstacles.